OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 This filter works differently than facets because it is always active as long as it appears in the sidebar.
 If you “reset” it, you will delete all the text or expression you have entered.

-You can apply multiple text filters in succession which will successively narrow your data subset.
+You can apply multiple text filters in succession, which will successively narrow your data subset.
 This can be useful if you apply multiple inverted filters, such as to filter out all rows that respond “yes” or “maybe” and only look at the remaining responses.

 ## Sort and View